How to Learn Cantonese: 6 Easy Ways to Learn Cantonese Quickly

 Complete Cantonese

-Complete Cantonese is made for self-study and can take you from a complete beginner to an intermediate level.
+Complete Cantonese is a self-study book and it can take you from a complete beginner to an intermediate level.
 Through the 26 units, you practice all the most important language skills: reading, writing, speaking, and listening.
-The book also includes cultural notes about China, progress tests, and downloadable audio tracks to hear how Cantonese is spoken.
-One reviewer thought this was the most well-rounded book for Cantonese learners.
-See what other reviewers thought about the book here.
+The book also includes progress tests and downloadable audio tracks to hear how Cantonese is spoken.
+My favorite part of the book is the cultural notes it includes about China.
+These enhance your learning beyond the language.
+You can see more about the book here.

 Learn to Speak Cantonese I

 Learn to Speak Cantonese I quickly teaches you the basics needed to start speaking.
-The 10 chapters follow the story of Gabriel who needs to learn Cantonese to speak to his girlfriend’s mother.
-It teaches the basics of conversation in an easy and approachable way.
-You can also download audio and flashcards from the website.
-One reviewer said the audio from the book is spectacular and is very helpful for learning correct pronunciation.
-You can learn more about this book and read other reviews here.
+The 10 chapters follow the story of Gabriel, who needs to learn Cantonese to speak to his girlfriend’s mother.
+I recommend this book because it teaches the basics of conversation in an easy and approachable way.
+You can also download audio and flashcards from the website that complement what you learn with the book.
+See if this book is right for you here.

 Get Started in Cantonese

-Get Started in Cantonese uses the discovery method of learning so you aren’t overwhelmed when first starting out.
-The book places a large emphasis on communicating in Cantonese.
-Each unit has clear goals established at the beginning, and a self-check at the end of the unit to make sure you understood.
-There are also cultural points, vocabulary-building activities, conversations, and more.
-One reviewer thought the pronunciation guide was particularly helpful.
-You can read more reviews here.
+Get Started in Cantonese places a large emphasis on communicating in Cantonese, even from the very beginning.
+I enjoyed this book because each unit has clear goals established at the beginning, and a self-check at the end of the unit to make sure I understood.
+It also includes cultural points, vocabulary-building activities, conversations, and more.
+I found the pronunciation guide to be particularly helpful.
+You can read more about the book here.

 We all like watching YouTube videos, so why not watch them to learn Cantonese?
-It’s a great way to hear how the language is actually spoken and you can watch videos directly from Cantonese creators.
-Some channels focus on teaching in a traditional format, while others focus on Cantonese culture.
-The channels on this list have hundreds of videos for you to check out.
+It’s a great way to hear how the language is spoken and you can watch videos directly from Cantonese creators.
+Some channels focus on teaching the language in a traditional format, while others focus on Cantonese culture.
+The channels on this list each have hundreds of videos for you to check out.

 Commitment: Low